mguida22/InForm/README.md

 # Sensor Shirt

 A shirt that helps you learn yoga by giving live feedback on your body position compared to the correct form.

-Read the documentation.md file that can be found in the docs folder for more complete information regarding this project.
+Read the [documentation.md](https://github.com/mguida22/sensor-shirt/blob/master/docs/Documentation.md) file that can be found in the docs folder for more complete information regarding this project.

 ## Setup

+### Microcontroller

+>While you can use any Arduino compatible board, this project was only tested on the Teensy 3.1 and all documentation assumes the use of that board when relevant.

-The Teensy 3.1 was used as the microcontroller for the sensor shirt.
-To run this just like an Arduino board, you will need to download the Teensyduino software on your computer, which can be downloaded from [prjc](https://www.pjrc.com/teensy/td_download.html).
+To run the Teensy 3.1 just like an Arduino board, you will need to download the Teensyduino software onto your computer, which can be downloaded from [prjc](https://www.pjrc.com/teensy/td_download.html).

 From there you can start Arduino and select the correct board you are using.
-For the first time run, you will have to "Verify" the code and then press the button on the Teensy when prompted to program the code.
+For the first run, you will have to "Verify" the code and then press the reset button on the Teensy when prompted to before programming the board.

+### Node Packages
 <!-- TODO: create package.json file for all required node libraries -->
-There are also some libraries and packages required to run the sensor shirt.
-First you will need to have Node.js installed on your computer, which you can download from the official [node site](http://nodejs.org).
+There are a few node packages required to run server for the sensor shirt.
+If you do not have it already, you will need to download the latest version of Node.js, which can be found on the official [node site](http://nodejs.org).

 After installing node, or if you already have it, in your command line run each of the following commands to install all required packages.